MoralisWeb3/docs/docs/01-web3-data-api/aptos/nft-api/02-Get NFT Collections/how-to-get-nft-collections-by-creator.md

 title: "How to get NFT collections by creator"
 slug: "../how-to-get-nft-collections-by-creator"
 description: "Learn how to get NFT collections by creator using Moralis NFT API."
-sidebar_label: Get NFT Collections By Creator"
+sidebar_label: Get NFT Collections By Creator
 ---

 ## Prerequisites